 The caterpillar comes in a wide variety of colors.
 The immature caterpillar is known to feed on a large variety of plants, but more mature ones tend to prefer evening primrose and roses.
 A more mature caterpillar is horned and can be black with yellow lines on the sides.

-The White-Lined Sphinx Moth hovers over flowers, much like a bird, and can be found in a variety of habitats.
+The White-lined Sphinx Moth hovers over flowers, much like a bird, and can be found in a variety of habitats.
 It is very hairy so it could be mistaken as a small bird if not closely observed.
 The species is active both day and at night.
 They are attracted to lights and many of them may congregate together at a light source at night.
 This species is known to have population explosions in drier parts of the country.
 Its enormous range covers most of North America.

 Scientific Name: Hyles lineata

-Adult Size (Length): 63mm to 90mm (2.48in to 3.54in) COMPARE
+Size (Adult; Length): 63mm to 90mm (2.46in to 3.51in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and proboscis.